hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The attestation reports include information on what chaincode is running; what specific TEE is in use, including version number and hash of the chaincode (MRENCLAVE), and including the public keys of the enclave.
 Upon creation each chaincode enclave generates public/private key pairs for signing and for encryption.
 The public signing key also denotes the chaincode enclave identity.

-In order to support the endorsement model of Fabric, chaincode enclaves executing the same FPC chaincode need access to a set of shared secrets.
+In order to support the endorsement model of Fabric, chaincode enclaves executing the same FPC Chaincode need access to a set of shared secrets.
 In particular, these shared or common keys are used to encrypt and decrypt the transaction arguments and state.
-That is, there is also a public/private key pair and a symmetric state encryption key per FPC chaincode that are shared among all chaincode enclaves that run the same FPC chaincode using the key distribution protocol.
+That is, there is also a public/private key pair and a symmetric state encryption key per FPC Chaincode that are shared among all chaincode enclaves that run the same FPC Chaincode using the key distribution protocol.
 -->

 A detailed description (internal view) of the FPC deployment process is provided in the FPC Lite Architecture section below and can be found in the [Full Detail Diagrams](#full-detail-diagrams) section.